 Professor Daniela Tuninetti receives grant to develop framework for distributed computation

-Professor Tuninetti receives grant to develop framework for distributed computation
+Professor Tuninetti receives grant to develop framework for distributed computation Heading link

-Daniela Tuninetti, professor and interim department head in University of Illinois at Chicago’s Electrical and Computer Engineering Department, has received a three-year, $475,000 grant from the National Science Foundation to develop a framework for distributed computation, which would enable faster information exchange for future data- and computation-intense applications.
+Daniela Tuninetti, professor and interim department head in University of Illinois Chicago’s Electrical and Computer Engineering Department, has received a three-year, $475,000 grant from the National Science Foundation to develop a framework for distributed computation, which would enable faster information exchange for future data- and computation-intense applications.

 The grant, CIF: Small: Fundamental Tradeoffs Between Communication Load and Storage Resources in Distributed systems, begins October 1 and will fund two Ph.D. students.
 The research covers two related problems: distributed cache-aided ‘Fog Radio Access Network’ architectures, which models a type of data network envisaged for 5G wireless systems, and peer-to-peer distributed data shuffling, which has applications in big data and machine learning.